kiransripada/azure-keyvault-secret-rotation-demo/README.md

 **Usecase** - Rotate( Storage Account) Secrets\
 **Current State**
-   * Storage Account (ksripadastorageaccount)  is being used by multiple applications  for  product data feed\
+   * Storage Account (ksripadastorageaccount)  is being used by multiple applications/processes.
-   * Handover secrets manually /email to the application owners\
+   * Handover secrets manually /email to the applications /processes owners.
-   * Secrets have no expiry\
+   * Secrets have no expiry.

 **Why** - MS recommendation is to rotate secrets, every 90 days

-**How** - Rotate secrets using Azure Key Vault to rotate secrets.
+**How** - Rotate secrets using Azure Key Vault .\
           Other available  options HashiCorp vault

 **Demo** -

-Rotate & retrieve secrets using  Azure KV.
+  * Rotate & retrieve secrets using  Azure KV.

 **Future State**
   * Ability to rotate secrets  on a 90 day frequency
   * The ability for applications to retrieve secrets instead of handing secrets to owners

 **Demo Highlights** -

  1. Create secret in AKV
       acces_keys for ksripadastorageaccount